 Overall, I think we all enjoyed the three days even though it was pretty demanding.

-If you want to ask any questions about the route, leave a comment below and I’ll try to answer.
+If you are thinking about cycling the Ridgeway Trail and want to ask any questions about the route, leave a comment below and I’ll try to answer.

 Clive, we are planning a bike trip along the Ridgeway, from Stokenchurch to Avebury, kipping overnight there and cycling back – on mountain bikes.
 I’ve been ‘roped’ in, so not sure on details yet, but I clearly see that the track will be hellish in the wet and therefore best avoided on bikes.
 Our party will be 2 adults and a group of 13 yr old boys.